Beyond Frosting » Recipes » Desserts » Cakes » Salted Caramel Butterscotch Cake with Brown Butter Frosting

 For the Cake:

-5. Add to the dry ingredients: eggs, buttermilk, vegetable oil, sour cream bourbon and vanilla extract.
+3. In a large mixing bowl, combine the cake mix, pudding mix and light brown sugar and stir to combine.
+Next add the eggs, buttermilk, vegetable oil, sour cream bourbon and vanilla extract.
 Start mixing on a low speed until the ingredients start to incorporate.
-Then increase the speed to medium high and add the melted butterscotch chips.
-Mix the batter until all the ingredients are well combined.
-Lastly, fold in one cup of the toasted pecans into the cake batter.
+Add the melted butterscotch chips and pecans and mix the batter until all the ingredients are well combined.

-6. Divide the batter evenly between the 3 cake pans.
+4. Divide the batter evenly between the 3 cake pans.
 Bake at 350°F for 21-25 minutes until the cake is baked through.
 To test the cake for doneness, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is done.
 Allow the cakes to cool completely.

 For the frosting:

 2. Cut the remaining butter into pieces.
 Using the paddle attachment, whip the butter for 3-4 minutes, scraping down the bowl occasionally.
-Beat until butter looks light in color.
-Then add in the cooled brown butter, beating until it’s incorporated.
+Beat until the butter looks light in color.
+Then add in the brown butter, beating until it’s incorporated.

 To Assemble:

-1. Cut off the domes on top of the cake layers so they’re relatively flat.
-Place a dollop of frosting on the bottom of the cake plate and place the bottom layer of cake on top.
-The frosting will help prevent the cake from sliding.
+1. Use a cake leveler to cut the domes off the top of the cake.
+Place a dollop of frosting on your cake board and place the bottom layer of cake on top of that.

 3. Use your piping bag to fill in any gaps between the layers and to create a rough crumb coat.
 Using an offset spatula, wipe away the excess frosting, leaving just enough to coat the outside of the cake.
-Do not mix your crumb coating frosting back into your icing if it has cake debris in it.
+Do not mix your crumb-coating frosting back into your icing if it has cake debris in it.
 Refrigerate the cake for 15-20 minutes to allow the crumb coat to harden.

-5. Use the remaining pecans and push into the bottom edge of the cake then drizzle with caramel sauce right before serving.
+4. Remove the cake from the refrigerator and proceed to finish frosting and decorating.
+Use the remaining pecans and push into the bottom edge of the cake then drizzle with caramel sauce right before serving.

-Nutrition Information:
+Nutrition

-1 Slice
+• Serving Size: 1 Slice

-977
+• Calories: 977

-100.7 g
+• Sugar: 100.7 g

-253.2 mg
+• Sodium: 253.2 mg

-60.6 g
+• Fat: 60.6 g

-107.7 g
+• Carbohydrates: 107.7 g

-2.6 g
+• Fiber: 2.6 g

-6.3 g
+• Protein: 6.3 g

-135.8 mg
+• Cholesterol: 135.8 mg

 More Decadent Cake Recipes: